Biscuits

 • 1 cup warm buttermilk 110F

-1. In a small bowl, dissolve 1 Tbsp. of the sugar in the warm water.
+• In a small bowl, mix 1 Tbsp. of the sugar into the warm water.
+Stir until sugar is completely dissolved.
 Add the yeast and mix.
 Set aside.

 Notes

-• Keep the dough thick – resist the urge to roll too much.
+• Resist the urge to roll the dough out too much.

 • Just a quick rise is all you need.